evidence-dev/docker-devenv/README.md

 ## Alternative to Using the Evidence Devenv
-Github Codespaces are another way to setup an Evidence dev enviornment without installing `npm`, `node` etc.  See [Evidence installation docs](https://docs.evidence.dev/getting-started/install-evidence) for more information.
+Github Codespaces are another way to setup an Evidence dev environment without installing `npm`, `node` etc.  See [Evidence installation docs](https://docs.evidence.dev/getting-started/install-evidence) for more information.

 ## Development notes
 This section only applies if you are contributing to this repo.